Tanq16/blog_site/_posts/2023-06-25-cloudfoxable.md

 ## Wyatt

-This challenge starts with the bastion host from previous challenges, to provide internal foothold.
-It needs us to scan for services in the VPC and figure out the next steps to get a flag.
+This challenge starts with the bastion host from previous challenges, to provide an internal foothold.
+It needs us to scan for services in the VPC and figure out next steps to get a flag.

-To start off, it's best to scan for network-related items, ENIs and instances (given we're in a network).
-That gives an idea about the roles granted to the instances, so those roles can be looked up for permissions, which provides further hints into the type of services to look into.
+To start, it's best to scan for network-related items, ENIs, and instances (given we're in a network).
+That gives an idea about the roles granted to the instances, so those roles can analyzed for permissions, which provides further hints into the type of services to look into.
 The following commands helped narrow down to objects of interest &rarr;

 ```bash
 cloudfox aws elastic-network-interfaces -p cloudfoxable -v2 # instances are of primary interest